 - 1. The marking policy spelling, punctuation and grammar. - 2.
-Regular and frequent marking. - 3.
+Marking proportionate to curriculum time available. - 3.
 Numerical scores/steps/grades where appropriate. - 4.
-Explicit details of what learner has done well. - 5.
+Explicit details of what the learner has done well which may also be rewarded as and when appropriate with merits/stickers/stamps to motivate learners. - 5.
 Clear guidance on how work can be improved. - 6.
-Completion of follow-up work. - References made to previous comments; has advice been acted upon? - 8.
-Peer/self-assessment which has been checked or initialled. - 9.
-Rewards (merits/stickers/stamps).
+Completion of follow-up work. - 7.
+References made to previous comments; has advice been acted upon?